Chemical Bonding

 When a water molecule forms, two of its six valence electrons participate in covalent bonds with the two hydrogen atoms, each of which can form hydrogen bonds with other molecules.
 This leaves the oxygen atom with two free pairs of electrons, both of which can also participate in hydrogen bonds with other molecules.
 A single water molecule can thus form hydrogen bonds with up to four other molecules.

-In a container full of water, each water molecule can form hydrogen bonds with four other water molecules as shown below.
+In a container full of water, each water molecule can form hydrogen bonds with up to four other water molecules as shown below.
 Because hydrogen bonds are significantly weaker than covalent bonds, however, they will continually break and reform.
 One estimate puts the average number of hydrogen bonds per water molecule at any given time at 3.59.

 A water molecule can form hydrogen bonds with up to four other water molecules